Nitro PDF Professional Version 6: Not Yet an Acrobat-Killer

 Posted in: Computer Software, Featured Articles

-This is a review of Nitro PDF Professional, version 6 — from Nitro PDF, Inc. The software is intended to enable the user to create .pdf files, convert other formats to .pdf, edit those files, secure them, combine multiple documents into a single .pdf file, enable form-fill options, and more according to the company’s website.
+Nitro PDF Professional, version 6 — from Nitro PDF, Inc. The software is intended to enable the user to create .pdf files, convert other formats to .pdf, edit those files, secure them, combine multiple documents into a single .pdf file, enable form-fill options, and more according to the company’s website.

 Disclaimer: When I review products I like readers to know how I got my hands on them so they know about any potential conflicts of interest.
 In this case I personally purchased a copy of Nitro PDF Pro v6.
 The review was not requested by the company itself.
 And while I was compensated by my client — the owner of this website — to write this review, Nitro PDF in no way compensated me or my client.
 This review like all reviews at Gadget Advisor is based on honest experiences and opinions.